Nolann Le Garrec

 Nolann Le Garrec (born 14 May 2002) is a French rugby union player.
-He currently plays as a scrum-half for Racing 92 in the Top 14.
+He currently plays as a scrum-half for La Rochelle in the Top 14 and for the France national rugby union team.

 Coming from Morbihan, he began his career with Vannes before moving to Racing 92 in 2017.

 Career

 Nolann Le Garrec was called by Fabien Galthié to the French national team for the first time in June 2022, for the summer tour of Japan.